itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Complete the project planning document.
 #### Set-Up
 - [x] Go to the repository at https://github.com/itscodenation/rockpaperscissors
-- [ ] Fork this repository to your github account and clone to a new workspace
+- [ ] Fork this repository to your Github account and pull it down to Gitpod
 - [ ] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages